 Sandra Ladendorf, Nancy Goodwin, and Edith Boyer, spurred on by NARGS president Norman Singer of Massachusetts, organized the Piedmont Chapter in the fall of 1985.
 From its beginning, meetings were held at the North Carolina Botanical Garden in Chapel Hill, North Carolina.
 Since January 2010, meetings have been held at the JC Raulston Arboretum in Raleigh.
 Our chapter logo is Trillium grandiflorum, a woodland plant native to the piedmont of North Carolina, and for that reason our newsletter is titled “The Trillium.”
 Its editors have been: Sandra Landendorf, Bobby Ward, Barbara Scott, and jointly Marian Stephenson and David Duch.

-Our chapter chairs have consisted of Sandra Ladendorf, Nancy Goodwin, Paul Jones, Bobby Wilder, Richard Hartlage, Norman Beal, Barbara Scott, Marian Stephenson, Bobby Ward, David White, Charles Kidder, and Amelia Lane.
+Our chapter chairs have consisted of Sandra Ladendorf, Nancy Goodwin, Paul Jones, Bobby Wilder, Richard Hartlage, Norman Beal, Barbara Scott, Marian Stephenson, Bobby Ward, David White, Charles Kidder, Amelia Lane, and Cyndy Cromwell.

 The chapter has hosted five national meetings (four locally): a Winter Study Weekend in January 1990, organized by Sandra Ladendorf; a Winter Study Weekend in January 1999, organized by Bobby Ward; an Annual Meeting in May 2004, organized by Marian Stephenson; an Annual Meeting in Asheville in May 2013, organized by David White; and an annual meeting in November 2017, organized by David White.